Setting up your new Mac Air

 Optional - Connecting to the network from off campus

-To access WSU network drives, printers and software that runs on the KeyServer you must establish a virtual private network (VPN) connection.
+To access WSU network drives, printers and certain web-based software from off campus you must establish a virtual private network (VPN) connection.
 We use Cisco AnyConnect to connect to the WSU nework from off campus.

 The network drives require running the Map network drive script after you have connected via VPN.